eclecticlogic/eclectic-orc/index.md

 ##### Handling lists

 Eclectic-orc supports creation of list columns that can hold a single scalar data type.
-To include a list column in the schema definition, annotate the accessor method with the @OrcList annotation.
-Strictly speaking, any derivative of java.lang.Iterable is supported.
-The @OrcList annotation requires you to specify the Class of the entries of the Iterable.
+To include a list column in the schema definition, annotate the accessor method with the `@OrcList` annotation.
+Strictly speaking, any derivative of `java.lang.Iterable` is supported.
+The `@OrcList` annotation requires you to specify the `Class` of the entries of the `Iterable`.
 This is because the type information is lost at runtime due to type-erasure.
 You also need to specify the average number of entries you expect to see in the list.
 This is a technical implementation detail due to the way lists are stored in ORC files.
-Finally, there is a converter attribute you can use to convert each item of the Iterable to a different type.
-Note: If you annotate the list accessor with @OrcConverer, you will be modifying the List/Iterable itself into some other data type.
+Finally, there is a converter attribute you can use to convert each item of the `Iterable` to a different type.
+Note: If you annotate the list accessor with `@OrcConverer`, you will be modifying the `List`/`Iterable` itself into some other data type.

-  If your Iterable consists of Enum instances, the existing strategy for enums is automatically used - using an enum method annotated with @Orc or calling name().
+  If your `Iterable` consists of `Enum` instances, the existing strategy for enums is automatically used - using an enum method annotated with `@Orc` or calling `name()`.

 # Release Notes